Randomization-based Test for Censored Outcomes: A New Look at the Logrank Test: A simulation study under violation of Assumptions 1 or 2

 \section{A simulation study under violation of Assumptions 1 or 2}

 We conduct a simulation study to show that Assumptions \ref{asmp:rbe} and \ref{asmp:noninformative} are in some way necessary for the validity of the logrank test.
-In particular, we consider violations of Assumptions \ref{asmp:rbe} and \ref{asmp:noninformative} by allowing the distribution of the treatment assignment and potential censoring times to vary across units.
+In particular, we consider the violation of Assumptions \ref{asmp:rbe} and \ref{asmp:noninformative} by allowing the distribution of the treatment assignment and potential censoring times to vary across units.
 Similar to Section \ref{sec:simu_logrank}, we require that the potential event times $(\bm{T}(1), \bm{T}(0))$, the treatment assignment $\bm{Z}$, and the potential censoring times $(\bm{C}(1), \bm{C}(0))$ are mutually independent.
-Specifically, the potential event times are generated from \eqref{eq:model_potential_outcome}, with $\rho=0.5$ and $\theta = 1$ (i.e., case 4 in Table \ref{tab:simulation}).
+The potential event times are generated from \eqref{eq:model_potential_outcome}, with $\rho=0.5$ and $\theta = 1$ (i.e., case 4 in Table \ref{tab:simulation}).
 Thus, the potential event times for all units are dependent and heterogeneous, where the latter is introduced by the fixed covariate vector $\bm{X}$ in \eqref{eq:model_potential_outcome}.

-For $1\le i \le n$, the treatment assignments $Z_i$'s and the potential censoring times $(C_i(1), C_i(0))$'s are independent samples from the following models, respectively,
+For $1\le i \le n$, the treatment assignments $Z_i$'s and the potential censoring times $(C_i(1), C_i(0))$'s are independent samples from the following models:

 and